“When People Criticize Zionists They Mean Jews, You Are Talking Antisemitism”

 (Please note we are not implying that the apparently bogus “letter” originated with Rabbi Schneier.)

-However in the same year (2002) Rep John Lewis who worked with Dr. King (but in recent years has become something of a racer-er) wrote an op-ed confirming that the famous quote used in the fake letter came from a speech made by Dr. King,
+However in the same year (2002) Rep. John Lewis who worked with Dr. King (but in recent years has forgotten what Dr. King taught him) wrote an op-ed confirming that the famous quote used in the fake letter came from a speech made by Dr. King,

 ….During the recent U.N.
 Conference on Racism held in Durban, South Africa, we were all shocked by the attacks on Jews, Israel and Zionism.
 The United States of America stood up against these vicious attacks.